BLS Provider for Nursing Students

 Q: How long is the course?

-A: The course lasts approximately 3 hours and 40 minutes.
+A: The course lasts approximately 3 hours and 40 minutes, focusing on the high-intensity skills practice required for healthcare providers.

 Q: How much does it cost?